I just got my second COVID-19 vaccine dose. Now what?

 Not that I blame any of the dedicated health professionals or volunteers, of course.
 The uncertainty is very real and the answers simply aren't clear yet.

-All that's really known for sure is the vaccine series I've just completed hopefully puts me among the 95 percent of people who seemed to be protected from SARS-CoV2 after being vaccinated in clinical trials.
+All that's really known for sure is the vaccine series I've just completed seemed to protect 95 percent of people from SARS-CoV2 after being vaccinated in clinical trials.
+(It can take a week or two after the second shot to be protected, according to the Centers for Disease Control and Prevention.)
 It also appears that if I do still manage to contract COVID-19 despite being vaccinated, it would be far less likely to develop into a serious or deadly case.

 And there's still a big question mark around whether I might be able to carry and spread the virus as an asymptomatic carrier.
 With less than 1 percent of the US population fully vaccinated, nothing really changes for now in my day-to-day practices.
 Social distancing, mask-wearing and hand sanitizer remain part of the routine, probably for several months to come.

-Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, has said that if we see 70 to 85 percent of the US population vaccinated by the end of the summer, we could begin to start returning to normal in the fall.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, has said that if we see 70% to 85% of the US population vaccinated by the end of the summer, we could begin to start returning to normal in the fall.

 There are promising developments from elsewhere, though.
 A small study out of Israel finds that people who received the Pfizer vaccine had very high levels of antibodies to the virus in their systems, suggesting they are unlikely to become carriers that could spread COVID-19.